FaceFX/FaceFX-UE4/README.md

 #### Pre-built binaries

-**Note**: The pre-built binaries distribution will only work with the version of UE4 4.8 that is installed from inside the Epic Games Launcher application.
+**Note**: The pre-built binaries distribution will only work with the version of UE4 that is installed from inside the Epic Games Launcher application (currently 4.8.1).
 If you are using the UE4 GitHub source code you need to follow the directions for building the plugin from source.

+##### Windows

 1. [Download](http://unreal.facefx.com) the pre-built binaries distribution.